FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture.md

 *   **`roguelearn-web`**: The Next.js frontend application.
 *   **`roguelearn-auth-service`**: .NET microservice for user identity, profiles, and Clerk integration.
-*   **`roguelearn-quests-service`**: .NET microservice for managing syllabi, quests, skill trees, and game logic.
+*   **`roguelearn-quests-service`**: .NET microservice for syllabi, quests, skill trees, and game logic.
-*   **`roguelearn-social-service`**: .NET microservice for Parties, Guilds, and Events.
+*   **`roguelearn-social-service`**: .NET microservice for Parties, Guilds, Events, and real-time features like Duels.
-*   **`roguelearn-code-battle-service`**: **Go** microservice for compiling, running, and scoring user-submitted code against predefined test cases for Events.
+*   **`roguelearn-code-battle-service`**: **Go** microservice for compiling, running, and scoring user-submitted code.
 *   **`roguelearn-shared-types`**: A private NPM package for shared TypeScript interfaces between frontend and backend services.

 ### **High Level Architecture Diagram**

-This diagram illustrates the primary components and data flow of the RogueLearn platform, including the Code Battle Service.
+This diagram illustrates the primary components and data flow of the RogueLearn platform.

 ```mermaid
 graph TD